Zlatko Radić: Local politics in Lapovo

+The direct election of mayors was abandoned after a single term.
+Radić was re-elected in the 2008 local elections when the Radicals won eight seats in Lapovo, finishing second against the Serbian Renewal Movement (SPO).
+In the 2012 local elections, he appeared in the second position on the SRS list and was not elected when the list failed to cross the threshold.

-He again appeared in the second position on the SRS list for Lapovo in the 2016 Serbian local elections and was re-elected when the list won two mandates.
-The Serbian Renewal Movement (Srpski pokret obnove, SPO) won the election but did not have a majority and formed a grand coalition with the SNS.
+Radić again appeared in the second position on the SRS list in the 2016 local elections and was this time re-elected when the list won two mandates.
+The SPO won the election in Lapovo but did not have a majority and formed a grand coalition with the SNS.
 The SRS also participated in the government, and Radić was appointed to the municipal council (i.e., the executive branch of the municipal government) with responsibility for catering and tourism.
 He served for the term that followed.

 Radić led the SRS list in Lapovo for the 2020 Serbian local elections and was re-elected when the list won a single mandate.
-He resigned on 16 November 2020.
+He resigned his seat on 16 November 2020.